 III.
-WEEK 5 TUTORIALS
+WEEK 5 WORKSHOP

-The focus of today's tutorials is on applying the readings and lecture material to your own research and help you finalise your approach to your Week 6 qualitative essay.
+The focus of today's workshop is on applying the readings and lecture material.
 Given that this is the last week where we are not going to explicitly focus on quantitative data description and analysis, I want to do things a bit differently.
-Instead of starting with individual activities and then moving into small group then larger group work, we are going to focus on discussing the readings, lecture, and assignments as a tutorial group
+Instead of starting with individual activities and then moving into small group work, we are going to focus on discussing the readings, lecture, and assignments as student groups.
+Therefore, please wait until all students have completed the quiz before assembling into groups of three to four students.